samuelcolvin/watchfiles/README.rst

 1. Polling is "fast enough", particularly since PEP 471 introduced fast ``scandir``.

-   With a reasonably large project like the TutorCruncher code base with 850 files and 300k lines of code *watchgod* can scan the entire tree in ~24ms.
-The scan interval is 400ms which is roughly 5% of one CPU - perfectly acceptable load during development.
+   For reasonably large projects like the TutorCruncher code base with 850 files and 300k lines of code, *watchgod* can scan the entire tree in ~24ms.
+With a scan interval of 400ms that is roughly 5% of one CPU - perfectly acceptable load during development.

 2. The clue is in the title, there are at least 4 different file notification systems to integrate